Brand name: Ozempic [‘əʊzɛ:mpɪk]

 Ozempic’s active ingredient is semaglutide.
 It belongs to a class of drugs called glucagon-like peptide-1 receptor agonists (GLP-1 RAs).
 Semaglutide comes only as the brand-name drug Ozempic.
 There isn’t a generic form of it available.

-Ozempic was approved by the Food and Drug Administration (FDA) in December 2017.
+Ozempic was approved by the Therapeutic Goods Administration (TGA) in 2019.

 Note: Ozempic is not currently available in an oral pill form.